 Meet the Chair

-U.S. Rep. Kathy Castor has a long-established track record of standing up for a clean and healthy environment, supporting clean energy jobs and promoting environmental justice.
-She started her professional career enforcing environmental and growth management laws that protect wetlands, Florida’s coastline, endangered species and sensitive lands for the State of Florida.
-As a Hillsborough County Commissioner in Tampa, Florida, Castor served as chair of the Environmental Protection Commission (EPC) that is charged with protecting the air, water, wetlands, and lands of the large and diverse county, including delegated elements of the Clean Air and Clean Water Acts.
+Rep. Castor (FL-14) has a long-established track record of standing up for a clean and healthy environment, supporting clean energy jobs and promoting environmental justice.
+She started her professional career enforcing environmental and growth management laws to protect Florida’s wetlands, coastline, endangered species and sensitive lands.
+As a Hillsborough County Commissioner in Tampa, Florida, Castor served as chair of the Environmental Protection Commission (EPC), which is charged with protecting the air, water, wetlands and lands of the large and diverse county, including delegated elements of the Clean Air and Clean Water Acts.

 Castor was elected to Congress in 2006.
 She serves on the U.S. House Energy and Commerce Committee, which has legislative jurisdiction over a range of energy and environmental issues.
 She has a 100% rating by Defenders of Wildlife Fund, a 100% rating by Clean Water Action and a 93% lifetime score from the League of Conservation Voters.